mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 ## 4. What Are Context Receivers Suitable For?

 Now that we understand the basics of context receivers, we can ask ourselves: what are they suitable for?
-In the previous section, we already saw how to use them to implement a form of type classes, or ad-hoc polymorphism.
-However, the last example we made using them at `class` definition level seems to fit quite well with the concept of dependency injection.
+In the previous section, we already saw how to use them to implement type classes or ad-hoc polymorphism.
+However, the last example we made using them at the `class` definition level seems to fit quite well with the concept of dependency injection.

 Let's try to understand if context receivers are suitable for dependency injection with an example.
-Let's say we have a `JobsController` class that exposes jobs as JSON, and uses a `Jobs` module to retrieve them.
+Let's say we have a `JobsController` class that exposes jobs as JSON and uses a `Jobs` module to retrieve them.
 We can define it as follows:

 ```kotlin
 context (Jobs, JsonScope<Job>, Logger)